libscout/aws-eks-demo/README.md

 ## Assumptions / Key Decisions

 - **Shared Infrastructure Scope:** This repository provisions shared infrastructure only (VPC, EKS, data stores).
   Application-specific resources and deployments are managed separately.
 - **Service Deployment & IAM:** Each service maintains its own repo and infrastructure (Terraform + Helm), creates the `ServiceAccount` and mapping it to an IAM role via IRSA or EKS Pod Identity.

+## Technical Details

+- **State:** Remote backend (S3 with native locking) per environment.
+- **CI/CD:** GitHub Actions with OIDC. `plan` on PR, `apply` on `main` push.
+Manual dispatch available.
+- **Security:** Strictly no `0.0.0.0/0` on private SGs.
+Least-privilege ingress from EKS nodes only.
+IMDSv2 enforced.
+- **Secrets:** Credentials via AWS Secrets Manager.
+Zero hardcoding.
+- **Observability:** CloudWatch alarms for RDS CPU, Redis memory, EKS node pressure.
+VPC Flow Logs enabled.
+- **Outputs:** `outputs.tf` exposes endpoints for downstream service repos to consume.
+- **Modules:** `terraform-aws-modules/ecr`, `terraform-aws-modules/security-group`.

 ## What is Skipped and Why

 - **Load Balancer:** I think it should be installed using Helm.
 But to use Helm provider we need to split infra into several root modules:

 1. Networking
 2. EKS